We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best budget-friendly toddler helmet

 A top-rated toddler helmet, the Joovy Noodle is hard to beat when it comes to features for the price.
-It’s super lightweight, features a dial-adjust system that fits even the smallest noggins, comes in a variety of colors, and has colored buckles that are easy to find.
+It’s super lightweight, which is ideal for young children, features a dial-adjust system that fits even the smallest noggins, comes in a variety of colors, and has colored buckles that are easy to find.

-If you need a basic, safe toddler helmet that you won’t feel badly about replacing when they outgrow it, the Joovy Noodle is a great choice.
+If you need a basic, safe toddler helmet that you won’t feel bad about replacing when they outgrow it, the Joovy Noodle is a great choice.

 Most adjustable toddler helmet